A fallen Marine from Long Island remembered

 On Tuesday, family and friends of Hendriks gathered for a wake at Whitting Funeral Home in Glen Head to remember the fallen Marine.

 Hendriks, 25, and two other Marines — Staff Sgt.
 Christopher K.A.
 Slutman, 43, a New City firefighter, of Newark, Delaware, and Staff Sgt.
-Benjamin S. Hines, 31, of York, Pennsylvania — were killed April 8 when a bomb struck their vehicle near Bagram Air Base, 20 miles north of the capital of Kabul.
+Benjamin S. Hines, 31, of York, Pennsylvania — were killed April 8 when their armored vehicle struck a roadside bomb near Bagram Air Base, 20 miles north of the capital of Kabul.

 “I had heard something bad had happened there, so I sent him “text me you’re OK,” Arculeo said Friday, an hour after a motorcade carrying Hendriks’ flag-draped coffin back to Long Island made its way along streets lined with friends and strangers alike solemnly clutching flags.